friedger/blockstack-react-scripts/README.md

 ## This template is relatively unopinionated

 The features I've included in this config are pretty standard for any react project.
-[Dan Abromov](https://github.com/gaearon), the creator and primary maintainer of CRA, wanted CTA to be a collection of "sensible defaults."
+[Dan Abromov](https://github.com/gaearon), the creator and primary maintainer of CRA, wanted CRA to be a collection of "sensible defaults."
 He and the community most certainly achieved this, but they did so at the price of simple plugin usage.
-I added in a few of those must-have plugins, and left the CRA model of "ejection" (so feel free to eject if you need more functionality).
+I added in a few of those must-have plugins, and left the CRA "ejection" process (so feel free to eject if you need more functionality).
 There's another option available to you if you want to use CRA to bootstrap your project, but want additional configuration: try out [react-app-rewire-blockstack](https://github.com/harrysolovay/react-app-rewire-blockstack).
 It's easy to get goin', and paves the way for simpler configuration down the line (without ejecting).
 Beyond the config being relatively unopinionated, the template generated should be good for most use cases.
-It shows how to impliment Blockstack's authentication, and includes some helpful resources for exploring the Blockstack ecosystem (real-life Pied Piper!).
+It shows how to impliment Blockstack's authentication, and includes some helpful resources for exploring the Blockstack ecosystem (real-life Pied Piper).
 So yea...
 I hope this suits your needs.
 You're gonna kill it 👍

 ## Contributing